André Lamontagne

 André Lamontagne (born June 2, 1960) is a Canadian politician who was elected to the National Assembly of Quebec in the 2014 election.
-He represents the electoral district of Johnson as a member of the Coalition Avenir Québec.
+He represented the electoral district of Johnson as a member of the Coalition Avenir Québec until 2026.
 He was the Minister of Agriculture, Fisheries and Food as well as the Minister Responsible for the Centre-du-Québec region, until 2025.
+He did not seek re-election in the 2026 general election.